BlueAndi/Pixelix/doc/PLUGINS.md

 ## TestPlugin
 The TestPlugin can be used to check whether the LED matrix topology (layout) is correct or not.

-## TimePlugin
-The TimePlugin shows the current time.

 ## VolumioPlugin
 The VolumioPlugin shows the current VOLUMIO state as icon and the played artist/title.\